Flash News: OKX Announces Support For BRC-20 Jubilee Upgrade

-(MENAFN- GlobeNewsWire - Nasdaq) DUBAI, United Arab Emirates, Jan.
+(MENAFN- EIN Presswire) DUBAI, United Arab Emirates, Jan.
 06, 2024 (GLOBE NEWSWIRE) -- OKX , a leading crypto exchange and Web3 technology company, has issued updates for January 6, 2024.

 OKX Announces Support for BRC-20 Jubilee Upgrade